 When children first learn to understand and use language, they acquire the meanings of words by hearing them used by the people around them and inferring from those uses what the words mean.
 This process continues during and even after childhood.
 Take the word kerfuffle, which seems to me to have increased in the frequency of its use over the past decade or so (although that may just be the recency illusion in action).
 If you’re like me, you understand a kerfuffle to be a minor-league brouhaha, and you acquired that understanding as if by osmosis, from seeing and hearing the word being used in real-world contexts.

 Moreover, in order for a particular sense of a word to stay a part of the language, it has to continue to be used in that sense.
 Consider the word ascertain.
-When Samuel Johnson wrote The Plan of an English Dictionary in 1747, in an effort to get the support of a wealthy patron, he said that he wanted to produce “a dictionary by which the pronunciation of our language may be fixed, and its attainment facilitated; by which its purity may be preserved, its use ascertained, and its duration lengthened.”
+When Samuel Johnson wrote The Plan of an English Dictionary in 1747, as part of his effort to get the support of a wealthy patron, he said that he wanted to produce “a dictionary by which the pronunciation of our language may be fixed, and its attainment facilitated; by which its purity may be preserved, its use ascertained, and its duration lengthened.”
 To us today, Johnson is saying that he wanted to find out the use of the English language, which seems strange to our ears and out of sync with his desire for “the pronunciation of our language to be fixed” and “its purity…preserved.”
 But that’s because we understand the word based on how it’s currently used, and that’s not how Johnson used it.
 Rather, he used it to mean “to make certain; to fix; to establish” (to quote the definition he ultimately wrote for his dictionary).
 The OED lists that sense of the word as being obsolete, and the most recent example it gives for that sense is from the U.S. Constitution, in 1789: “The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the United States.”
 So despite Johnson’s desire to ascertain English usage (in the sense of making it certain and fixed), he was unable to ascertain (in that sense) that use of ascertain.
 Because that use died out and was ultimately forgotten, ascertain no longer means what it did in the 18th century.

 In short, it is the continuing use of a word in a given sense that maintains that usage as part of the language.
 And just as the usage that is encountered by individual speakers of English determines what English words mean for them, overall usage over time determines the meanings of words for the language as a whole.
 Even when a word sense remains stable over time, it is the repeated use of that sense (along, perhaps, with widespread circulation of texts in which the sense is used) that keeps that sense alive.